 There are two types of simple carbohydrates; those that are made up of single sugar molecules, known as monosaccharides.

-And others where two glucose molecules, for example, combine to form disaccharides.
+And others where two single sugar molecules like glucose, for example, combine to form disaccharides.

 These single sugar molecules are the simplest form of starch.
 How quickly they are absorbed from our food into the blood stream is measured by the glycemic index.